schulle4u/yellow-extensions-schulle4u/wittstock/README.md

 ## Known issues

 Some Yellow-related CSS definitions are currently not included (e. g. warnings and notices).
-You can add them in `simplecss-custom.css` if you need these classes.
+You can add them in `wittstock-custom.css` if you need these classes.

 ## Installation

-[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/simplecss.zip) and copy zip file into your `system/extensions` folder.
+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/wittstock.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

 This theme uses [Simple.css](https://simplecss.org/) by Kev Quirk, released under the MIT license.